 As you have studied the subject matter and other elements thoroughly, let us move on to the next section.

-Learning from the Cafe Terrace at Night Analysis.
+Learning the Cafe Terrace at Night Analysis.

 In the canvas, there are different forms of lines.
 For instance, for the boundaries of pillars, chairs, and windows, Vincent used strong darker lines to clearly distinguish the identity of each object.
 However, to represent the crowd sitting around the chair, the artist used indistinct contour lines in the form of fusing figures with their surrounding space.
 Upon closer examination, you will notice vertical lines that demonstrate Vincent’s perception of instability in the surroundings.
 These vertical lines are in the form of pillars, straight buildings, and window panels, which energises the composition.